dplocki/podcast-downloader/README.md

 ```

 ### HTTP request headers

+Some servers may don't like how the urllib is presenting itself to them (the HTTP User-Agent header).
+This may lead into problem likes: `urllib.error.HTTPError: HTTP Error 403: Forbidden`.
+It may be require to present the script client as something else.

 There is an option to specify HTTP headers when downloading files.
 You can provide them using the `http_headers` value in the configuration file.